marsgroves/CYBERSECURITY/Splunk/splunk.md

 Command in New Search on Splunk: source="server_speedtest.csv" | eval ratio = ( UPLOAD_MEGABITS / DOWNLOAD_MEGABITS ) | table _time, IP_ADDRESS, DOWNLOAD_MEGABITS, UPLOAD_MEGABITS, ratio

+Based on the report created, what is the approximate date and time of the attack?